 Some watches will slow down when the battery is getting low, some watches will stop and start, other watches will just suddenly stop.

 Some watches have a Battery Power Indicator.
 This is when the secondhand jumps forward either two or five seconds at a time, and it’s a warning that the battery is getting low and an indication that it should be replaced.

 The battery that should go in your watch will be of a particular size and that is what it must be replaced with.

 There are Silver Oxide batteries, Alkaline or Lithium batteries.

 A lithium battery is a larger, flat, coin-like battery and the new, replacement battery must be the same size and depth (indicated by a number on the battery) as the one that is removed.
 These are 3-volt cells.
-You cannot put a lithium battery in a watch which takes a button cell battery – apart from anything else, they are completely different sizes, but they are also a different voltage!
+You cannot put a lithium battery in a watch that takes a button cell battery – apart from anything else, they are completely different sizes, but they are also a different voltage!

-Lithium batteries are coded on their size, and normally start with the letters CR (sometimes also BR), followed by four numbers.
+Lithium batteries are coded on their size and normally start with the letters CR (sometimes also BR), followed by four numbers.

 A Quick Guide to Watch Battery Codes – the meaning of the Watch Battery Letters & Numbers.